 Unique drilling method used to develop water wells

-Less than 1 percent hole deviation for water well acquires target in first drill pass
+Unique Water Well Drilling Method: Less than 1% hole deviation in first drill pass

 Dual-tube flooded reverse circulation method develops water wells

 Boart Longyear has multi-year contracts with the largest iron ore mining operations in the Pilbara region of northern Western Australia (WA) to undertake water well drilling at active and future mine sites.